juglab/imagej-maven-updater/README.md

   </resource>
 </resources>
 ```
 Notice that I added `Fiji.app` to the beginning of the target path.
 This is used to signal that these are resources which should be unpacked into Fiji.
 This is done on [this scijava-maven-plugin branch](https://github.com/juglab/scijava-maven-plugin/tree/extract-resources), it contains a new Mojo one can call from Maven via ` mvn -Dscijava.app.directory=/YOUR/LOCAL/Fiji.app scijavaclone:extract-resources`.
+It's automatically executed during the `install` goal.

-### How does one update an update site?
+### How does the update work?
-The idea (and this might not work because of [this issue](https://stackoverflow.com/questions/45041888/how-can-i-depend-on-a-library-with-transitive-dependencies-which-are-adjusted-by)) is that the update sites determine the dependencies and the specific versions will be set by the `pom-scijava` parent of your local installation POM.
-Update sites could also name specific versions if they need to.
-There are further tests needed to determine if Maven does what we need in this scenario.
+The idea (which might not work because of [this issue](https://stackoverflow.com/questions/45041888/how-can-i-depend-on-a-library-with-transitive-dependencies-which-are-adjusted-by)) is that the update sites specify the dependencies and the `pom-scijava` parent of your local installation POM specifies the exact versions of the dependencies to be downloaded.
+An update site could of course also specify a dependency version itself.
+Meaning, Fiji would be updated every time there is a new `pom-scijava` version or a new update site version on Maven.

 #### Releases vs. snapshots
 The updater would look for new versions of `pom-scijava` and one there is a new version, rebuild the application.
 The user could also enable a snapshot mode where the application would also update in case there is a new `pom-scijava` snapshot version to get something like a nightly build.

-#### If your update site project is maven maintained
+#### How to update the update site of a Maven project
 In this case you would probably add the version of your project to the `pom-scijava` BOM and update it there.
 If you don't want that, your update site POM would point to a specific version of your plugin etc.

 This requires that people can easily deploy their project to a maven server.
 This is not yet possible.
 For this prototype we have this maven test repository where anyone can upload to: